mvolkmann/blog/src/swift.md

 that can include the following options:

 - Jump to definition
-- Fold - collapses a code block to an ellipsis; double-click ellipsis to re-open
+- Fold - collapses a code block to an ellipsis;
+  double-click the ellipsis to re-open
 - Show Quick Help - same as option-click
 - Callers...
 - Edit All in Scope - doesn't seem to work with Vim keybindings